ackSec/FloWrita/README.md

         "sflowtool | ./discoverer.py"

-This is tested with mininet network emulation software (http://github.com/mininet) but is designed to work as an sflow collector that parses RFCXXXX compliant sflow traffic.
+This is tested with mininet network emulation software (https://github.com/mininet/mininet) but is designed to work as an sflow collector that parses RFC3176 compliant sflow traffic from any type of network device.